The National Disability Insurance Scheme is rolling out now and will be available across all of New South Wales by 30 June 2018.

 Before you sign up for the NDIS, you should start thinking about the types of supports that would be best for you.
 You can start with this handy checklist.

-More information on what supports are available under the scheme can be found on the national NDIS website.
+More information on what supports are available under the scheme can be found on the National Disability Insurance Agency NDIS website.

 What happens to my current supports?